NOX-0202/CheapFashon/README.md

-# CheapFashon
+# Cheap&Fashon

-Cheap&amp;Fashon was my fist html project
+Cheap&amp;Fashon was my fist html project based in a store which sell clothes